ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-behavior-server.md

 Description
 :   Whether to use geometry_msgs::msg::Twist or geometry_msgs::msg::TwistStamped velocity data.
     True uses TwistStamped, false uses Twist.
-    Note: This parameter is default `false` in Jazzy or older!
-Kilted or newer uses `TwistStamped` by default.

 ## BackUp Behavior Parameters